 Pursuant to Article 1121 (3) of the PGR, the management report of Hilti Corporation has been combined with the consolidated management report.
-The consolidated management report is on pages 5 to 7 of this Financial Report.
+The consolidated management report is on pages 4 and 5 of this Financial Report.

 (25) Appropriation of retained earnings